INTO THE DEEP Autonomous Programs

 Here are some INTO THE DEEP specific strategy considerations.

-- There are NOT a lot of points to score if you don’t have an way to score samples in the baskets or hang specimens on the chambers.
+1. There are NOT a lot of points to score if you don’t have an way to score samples in the baskets or hang specimens on the chambers.
 Pushing a sample in the net zone and parking in the observation zone only score 5 points.
 A single sample in the high basket is worth 8 points.
-There are only four samples your alliance’s human player controls (from which you can preload), and only nine samples on the field at the start of the match that you can control.
+There are only four samples your alliance’s human player controls (from which you can preload onto a robot), and only six samples on the field at the start of the match that you can control in the AUTO period.
 Once they are scored, your robot should have a way to collect samples from the submersible zone, or it won’t be able to do anything except park or ascend at the end of the match.

-- Advanced teams with fast robots might could plan to collect and score the samples that are on your side of the field at the start of the match.
+6. Advanced teams with fast robots could plan to collect or score the samples that are on your side of the field at the start of the match.

-- You should have a plan if your partner is not going to move in autonomous, and assume you can’t drive along the wall if moving from the net zone to the observation zone if you want to score a yellow sample and then park.
+10. You should plan and create a program for the situation that your partner is not going to move in autonomous.
+Assume the robot can’t drive along the wall if moving from the net zone to the observation zone if you want to score a yellow sample and then park.

 INTO THE DEEP My First Autonomous Programs

-- RobotAutoDriveToAprilTagOmni – A sample program in Blocks or OnBot Java for a mecanum wheel robot that attempts to drive towards and position itself in front of an April Tag.
+• RobotAutoDriveToAprilTagOmni – A sample program in Blocks or OnBot Java for a mecanum wheel robot that attempts to drive towards and position itself in front of an April Tag.
 Mecanum wheel robots cannot use motor encoders effectively because the rollers on the wheel slip.
 So April Tags are a good way to navigate in AUTO.
+Link to a .png image of a Blocks version of this program from last year.
+Link to the Java code for the sample program.
+In either case, when you create a new program in Blocks or OnBot Java you can simply select RobotAutoDriveToAprilTagOmni to get a copy of the program.

 For Robots with Mecanum Wheels